NailaCossa/NailaCossa/README.md

-- 👋 Hi there :), I’m @NailaCossa
+- 👋 Hi there :), I’m @NailaCossa, a Softie ( Software Engineer )
 - 👀 I’m interested in Game Development, Web Development, Cats✨, Most Recently Cybersecurity, Dogs Too✨...
-- 🌱 I’m currently learning to code again after losing interest and Cybersecurity Basics ...
+- 🌱 I’m currently learning to code again after losing interest and Cybersecurity Basics, Oh and I have a start-up now ...
-- 📫 How to reach me ... contact@connectthrucode.com ✨
+- 📫 How to reach me ... info@connectthrucode.com ✨

 <!---
 NailaCossa/NailaCossa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.